-As of May 8, 2012, the Company had approximately \$12.4 million in cash and cash equivalents and short-term investments (excluding \$1.8 million in restricted cash).
-A portion of the Company's cash and cash equivalents and short-term investments will be used to advance certain aspects of the project, including the EIS and related permitting.
-The Company continues to evaluate opportunities for development capital and is optimistic these will allow construction to commence in the future.
+As of May 7, 2013, the Company had approximately \$6.7 million in cash and cash equivalents and short-term investments (excluding \$1.8 million in restricted cash).
+Measures taken in early 2012 will enable the Company to conserve its cash position and provide an extended operating window in which Shore can complete the environmental permitting process and continue to seek opportunities for development capital.
+A portion of the Company's cash and cash equivalents and short-term investments will be used to advance certain aspects of the project, including the EIA and related permitting.